anujdeshpande/apod_desktop_background/README.md

 	sudo pip install beautifulsoup4

 #### To use
-Change the directory path on line 17
+Change the directory path on line 17.
+After that do :

        python get_nasa_apod.py